All Episodes

 How in the world did this writer come?

-What how do you find these people?
+How do you find these people?

-Say I'm doing a story on bedtimes.
+Say, I'm doing a story on bedtimes.

-How do your kids do it with you?
+How do your kids do it?

-What how do you find these people?
+How do you find these people?

 The intrepid report.